bparanj/crystal/programming/iac/docs/experiments/domain-ip-mapping.md

    - Select “A Record” from the dropdown menu for the type of record.
    - For the Host field, if you want to point your entire domain (e.g., `example.com`) to the IP address, enter `@`.
 To point a specific subdomain (e.g., `www.example.com`), enter the subdomain part (e.g., `www`).
    - In the Value field, enter the IP address you want to associate with the domain or subdomain.
    - Set the TTL (Time to Live) as desired.
-The default value is typically fine for most use cases.
+The default value is  fine for most use cases.
    - If editing an existing A record, simply update the Value field with the new IP address.

 ### Step 6: Save Changes